 The other thing that I am feeling strongly about is having more regulations around guns.
 I don’t think regular people need clips or automatics and I’m not sure even what those are, except why would anyone need a round or two or three of bullets to protect self or family?
 Police may and military folks may, but we don’t need such violent instruments in the citizenry.

 What do these notions have to do with education?
 First we teachers have a duty to 1) find help, quick help, for students who are mentally ill.
 We much watch for signs for this, and keep in mind how to find help - VERY VERY VERY important.
 2) We must help kids learn to express their views without violent anger.
 To learn how to discuss, share different views, learn to agree to disagree, and learn to see all views, without resorting to violence against those views that we disagree with.
 3) Finally, we need to teach our students how to respect and honor a human life - that killing others is NOT OK, or even implying that killing others is NOT OK, as some political voices have implied in the last few months.
 It is NOT OK.
 We need to teach kindness, humility, wonder, how to get along.

 I am hoping that much good comes from this tragedy.
-I am wanting blessings to fall n our teachers and students, our schools, our endeavors for peace, our nation’s mission to raise good citizens in a thriving democracy.
+I am praying for blessings to fall upon our teachers and students, our schools, our endeavors for peace, our nation’s mission to raise good citizens in a thriving democracy.

 March 8, 2011